HenryShih/Git_intro/README.md

-# Git DEMO - NSS Training Course 2018
+# Git DEMO

-This repository is used for NSS Trainin Course 2018.
+This repository is used for practicing Git

 ---
 ## Contributor